Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 - **Accept**: If the stack has only the start symbol and the input is `$`, the parser accepts
 - **Error**: No valid action, input doesnt match grammar

+The Key Intuition: Finding the “Handle”
+- Each reduction replaces a handle — a substring that corresponds to a right-hand side (RHS) of some production and could appear next in a rightmost derivation.